infiniteflight/infiniteflight-docs/get-help/aircraft-rental-passes.md

 ## How to manage your Aircraft Rental Pass purchase

-If you decide to install Infinite Flight on a different device, your Aircraft Rental Pass can be passed over provided you are using the same Apple ID (for iOS) or Google Play account (for Android) that the previous subscription was purchased on.
+You can transfer your Aircraft Rental Pass to a different device if you use the same Apple ID (iOS) or Google Play account (Android) as the original purchase.